 The mountainous Tongariro National Park has three active volcanoes – Ruapehu, Ngauruhoe and Tongariro – and is recognised as a dual World Heritage Area for its treasured natural and cultural values.

 Tongariro’s Ngati Tuwharetoa people gave their three sacred mountains to the New Zealand nation in 1887, to protect their natural and spiritual heritage.
 It was the first national park gifted to a country by an indigenous people and only the fourth national park to be established in the world.

-Mt Ruapehu, New Zealand’s most famous volcano, has expansive ski areas, including the world’s only ski-field within 500 metres (546 yards) of an active volcanic crater.
+Mt Ruapehu, New Zealand’s most famous volcano, has expansive ski areas, including the world’s only ski-field within 500 metres (1,640 feet) of an active volcanic crater.